mcnuttandrew/capp-30239-workshops/example-scaffold/README.md

 In this folder I've provided an example project that enables you to use really modern javascript tooling with as little effort as possible.
 This scaffold includes

 - a dev server that combines javascript modules and presents them to the browser.
 This comes with autoreload for free!
 It's great.
-- a cool super set of css called sass.
-If you don't want to learn to use sass, you don't have to.
-You can just write css as you normally would. (just make sure you still only write it in src/.scss)
-- It also includes linters so you'll be able to check if your writing well styled javascript code.
+- It also includes linters and autoformaters so you'll be able to check if your writing well styled javascript code.
 I have some pretty strong linting in here.
 You can disable them if you want, but I will judge you.